Hobson Street, Macclesfield – sinkhole repair works

 What we are doing

-We are installing a new manhole chamber on Ryle Street, opposite to where the initial carriageway collapse appeared.
+On completion of the proposed demolition works of 18 Ryle Street, we are installing a new manhole chamber on Ryle Street, where the initial carriageway collapse appeared.
 This will allow us to both divert/over-pump the culvert in Hobson Street and carry out further investigations into the cause of collapse on Ryle Street.

 Works on Hobson Street as follows: